News from the Department (2022)

 - Please extend your congratulations to Dr. Charlotte Ward, who defended her PhD thesis titled "Tracing the Formation and Merger-Driven Growth of Massive Black Holes with the Zwicky Transient Facility" on Friday July 8.
 She is going to a postdoc at Princeton in Prof. Melchior's research group, which specializes in statistical methods for large surveys.
 Congratulations Charlotte!

 - CMNS Dean Amitabh Varshney announces the appointment of Dr. Andrew Harris to a second term as department chair.
 Congratulations Andy!
-Read the CMNS Release.
+Read the CMNS release Andrew Harris Reappointed as Chair of UMD's Department of Astronomy for Five-year Term.

-- Harrison Agrusa and Quanzhi Ye talk about binary asteroids in this Wired article.
+- Harrison Agrusa and Quanzhi Ye talk about binary asteroids in this Wired article Behold the Weird Physics of Double-Impact Asteroids.

 - Congratulations to Jessica Sunshine and Sarah Valencia of Astronomy for being on the team selected by NASA for a moon exploration mission!

 In 2026, astronomers will collect real-time data from the lunar surface when NASA launches a new suite of research instruments called Lunar-VISE (Lunar Vulkan Imaging and Spectroscopy Explorer).
 Jessica will serve as instrument scientist for the multispectral camera in the Lunar-VISE suite and Sarah will serve as co-investigator on this mission.
-Read the CMNS release.
+Read the CMNS release UMD Astronomers on Team Selected by NASA for Moon Exploration Mission.

 - NASA Goddard Association of Postdoctoral Scholars recently profiled grad student Milena Crnogorčević as an early-career scientist.
 Congratulations Milena!